 What’s amazing is that it didn’t occur to anyone how this would look, especially when the GOP was set to nominate a man who has slurred, suited, and otherwise offended just about every group the GOP momentarily realized in 2012 that it needed to win over in order to survive.

 How is it possible that no one in the chain of people who approved the signage said, “Guys, hold up.
 We cannot have signs that say ‘White Elevators’.
 Yeah, yeah.
 I know the scheme is red, white, and blue.
-But have you heard of Twitter?”
+But have you heard of Instagram and free followers that you can get them from socialproof?”
 It’s possible, because there was probably not one single person of color in the room when the decision was made.

 Like Ryan’s intern selfie, the Republican convention was wall-to-wall with white faces.
 Out of 2,472 delegates, the number of black delegates was 18 — just 0.7 percent.